Cogitate-consortium/cogitate-msp1/coglib/beh_et/README.md

 ### eyetracking

+Notably, as eye-tracking data parsing and processing relies on segmenting the data into trials, the behavioral processing must be done first before performing the ET data processing.
+This is important, as a sanity checks compares ET triggers with behavioral record logs - a comparison which cannot be made unless quality_checks.py was already run.

 #### ET_qc_manager.py
 This is the script running all the ET data reading and QCs for Eyelink-based data (not TOBII, that is a separate script, see below).
 The QC manager uses ET_data_extraction.py (which utilizes DataParser.py) to extract and parse the raw ascii files (converted, anonymized versions of the EDF files usually outputted from Eyelink devices).